Menu

 Does your clinical practice always reflect best practice and evidence?
 If you said no, you are not alone.
 Many healthcare professionals do not provide care that is recommended or that is based on the latest research (1).
 Information overload, inaccessibility (1) and lack of awareness of new information (2) are just some of the reasons for this evidence-to-practice gap.

 A Cochrane review evaluated the effects of automatic reminders for healthcare professionals on both processes of care (related to the healthcare practitioner’s practice) and outcomes of care (related to the health care condition) and found that reminders improved professional practices by 7% (1).
-They concluded that reminder interventions can improve care in man
+They concluded that reminder interventions can improve care in many settings under different conditions.

 This study made me think about the monthly dietetic practice reminders I receive.
 On the last day of each month, I receive an email alerting me to new and updated content in the PEN® System.
 Called PEN® Content Alerts, this Alert is customized to information that is most relevant to my areas of practice.
 For example, this past month, I was alerted to this resource: Learn How to Eat Mindfully with the ‘Eat—Mojis’.
 Without the Alert, I would not have been aware of this new (and on-trend) nutrition resource.